 NOTE: We found these to mold easily due to not having any preservatives in them.
 We freeze in plastic freezer bag and take out a few at a time.

-This next dog cookie recipe is one that I have also made for my dogs; it was given to me by friend in cheap retirement living.
+This next dog cookie recipe is one that I have also made for my dogs; it was given to me by friend.
 I am also including a couple of my horse cookie recipes in case you have horses.
-After all, we are a total cooking website and it includes baking animal treat recipes for your pets.
+After all, we are a total cooking website and it includes baking these treats for your pets.
 They like treats too!
 I like to help you save money when I can with tips that I have learned.
 Homemade pet treats are much more economical than purchasing commercially made ones.

 Preheat oven to 325F degrees.